 Verify Your Emails

 This sounds obvious, but if you’re trying to drive traffic to your blog and website through your email campaigns, you need to ensure your emails are getting delivered in the first place.
 And a surprising amount of businesses are still not verifying their emails.
-Always verify emails before importing them in your CRM.
+Always verify email addresses before importing them in your CRM or other data management system.
 This will help ensure that fake email addresses, misspelled addresses, and spam traps don’t end up on your email marketing list, and then get included in your email marketing campaigns.
 When you have junk emails included in your email campaigns, that can negatively impact your sender reputation and send your emails directly to spam folders.

-Thankfully, there’s Validity BriteVerify.
-Our email verification API can be added in minutes to anywhere you collect customer data – from web forms to landing pages and mobile devices to Point-of-Sale systems (POS) – and instantly validates the emails you collect.
-And to clean the email marketing list you already have, there’s our email list verification service.
-Simply drag your drag and drop your email list into the window or import it from your Email Service Provider (ESP), and we’ll show you the total number of emails valid and invalid.
+Thankfully, there’s BriteVerify from Validity.
+Our email verification API can be added in minutes anywhere you collect customer data – from web lead forms on landing pages to Point-of-Sale (POS) systems (POS).
+The BriteVerify API provides real-time verification that the email addresses you collect are valid and deliverable.
+You can also clean existing email marketing lists with our BriteVerify email verification service.
+Simply drag and drop your email list into the window or import it from your Email Service Provider (ESP), and we’ll identify which emails are valid, invalid, or risky.
 After verification is completed, you can download your list, or automatically unsubscribe invalid and risky emails from your campaigns.
 Easy as that!

-To learn more about starting an email verification program, visit contact Validity BriteVerify.
+To learn more about starting an email verification program, visit the BriteVerify website.